-- Teachers have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules, or who fail to follow a reasonable instruction (Section 91 of the Education and Inspections Act 2006). - The power also applies to all School staff (unless the Head of Senior School/Head of Sixth says otherwise) with responsibility for pupils, such as teaching assistants. - Teachers can discipline pupils at any time the pupil is in school or elsewhere under the charge of a teacher, including on school visits in the UK and overseas. - Teachers can also discipline pupils for misbehaviour outside school, including online. - Teachers have a specific legal power to impose detention outside school hours and parental consent is not required but the parent of a day girl will always be informed in advance; as with any disciplinary penalty, a member of staff must act reasonably. - Teachers can confiscate pupils' property. - 1.1 At RMS we seek to promote the highest standards of behaviour and self-discipline.
+- Teachers have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules, or who fail to follow a reasonable instruction (Section 91 of the Education and Inspections Act 2006). - The power also applies to all School staff (unless the Headteacher/Head of Sixth says otherwise) with responsibility for pupils, such as teaching assistants. - Teachers can discipline pupils at any time the pupil is in school or elsewhere under the charge of a teacher, including on school visits in the UK and overseas. - Whilst some pupils may be over 16 or 18 years of age, this policy applies regardless of whether a behaviour is legally permissible by virtue of a pupil's age (e.g. use of alcohol by those over 18 or cigarettes by those over 16). - Teachers can also discipline pupils for misbehaviour outside school, including online. - Teachers have a specific legal power to impose detention outside school hours and parental consent is not required but the parent of a day girl will always be informed in advance; as with any disciplinary penalty, a member of staff must act reasonably. - Teachers can confiscate pupils' property.

+1.1 At RMS we seek to promote the highest standards of behaviour and self-discipline.
 We are committed to rewarding good behaviour as well as using appropriate sanctions where behaviour falls short of the standards expected.
 Our intention is to promote a positive ethos throughout the school that fosters positive attitudes and creates an environment where pupils feel safe, secure and happy, thus maximising their learning opportunities.
 All members of staff are expected to encourage pupils to behave responsibly and to manage behaviour effectively, using the procedures set out in this document.
-RMS seeks to ensure that staff use rewards and sanctions in a consistent way so that pupils view the School's use of rewards and sanctions as generally fair. - 1.2 Serious breaches of discipline are recorded in writing in a Serious Incidents Record.
-This record is held by the Head's office in the senior school and centrally on the school's network.
-Serious incidents for boarders are also recorded in this log.
-Key Personnel regularly review records so that patterns can be quickly identified, and appropriate interventions made.
-At RMS, we recognise that a pupil's behaviour is closely linked to their social and emotional well-being.
-As such, rewards and sanctions are always applied with this in mind, dependent upon the needs of the individual pupil concerned.
-We expect all students to follow the behaviour policy for their own safety.
-We also believe that it is important for sanctions to be fair and consistent, but where a child has Special Educational needs we can modify our sanctions on an individual case-by case basis.
+RMS seeks to ensure that staff use rewards and sanctions in a consistent way so that pupils view the School's use of rewards and sanctions as generally fair.